indieweb/webmention-client-ruby/README.md

 webmention-client-ruby avoids raising exceptions when making HTTP requests.
 As noted above, a `Webmention::ErrorResponse` should be returned in cases where an HTTP request triggers an exception.

-`Webmention.mentioned_urls` _may_ raise one of two exceptions when crawling the supplied URL:
+When crawling the supplied URL, `Webmention.mentioned_urls` _may_ raise a `NoMethodError` if:

-- A `NoMethodError` is raised when a `Webmention::ErrorResponse` is returned.
+- a `Webmention::ErrorResponse` is returned, or
-- A `KeyError` is raised when the response is of an unsupported MIME type.
+- the response is of an unsupported MIME type.

 ## Migrating to version 6